OBS Studio vs Camtasia: Which Screen Recorder Should You Choose in 2026?

 Can OBS Studio edit videos like Camtasia?

-How much does Camtasia cost compared to OBS?
+How much does Camtasia cost in 2026?

 Does Camtasia have auto-zoom like ScreenBuddy?